 Introduction

 This study is conducted in light of the dataset recorded by the NHTSA for the years 1996 through 2016 on vehicular accidents.
-This is a large dataset as it contain many dimensions of an accident from the time the accident happens, the age of the driver caught in the accident, the location the accident takes place, type of the vehicle, etc. However, for this study, I only choose part of the variables as I am my interest lies in:
+This is a large dataset as it contain many dimensions of an accident from the time the accident happens, the age of the driver caught in the accident, the location the accident, type of vehicle, etc. However, for this study, I only focused on the following variables:

-Are there regional differences that between the traffic accidents?
+Are there regional differences in traffic accidents?

 Is the severity of the accidents affected by some of the variables that are included in this dataset?